11-Step Product Launch Checklist

 - Run your product through a gamut of tests meant for different scenarios.

-- Ensure that the website or app can operate equally well across devices- browsers-OS combinations.
+- Ensure the website or app can operate equally well across devices- browsers-OS combinations.

 - Ensure the product is easily accessible and highly operable, irrespective of the user’s location, circumstances, preferences, or technology.